Nok culture: Sculptures

 The function of Nok terracotta sculptures is still unknown.
 For the most part, the terracotta is preserved in the form of scattered fragments.
 That is why Nok art is well known today only for the heads, both male and female, whose hairstyles are particularly detailed and refined.
 The statues are in fragments because the discoveries are usually made from alluvial mud, in terrain made by the erosion of water.
 The terracotta statues found there are hidden, rolled, polished, and broken.
 Rarely are works of great size conserved intact making them highly valued on the international art market.

 The terracotta figures are hollow, coil built, nearly life sized human heads and bodies that are depicted with highly stylized features, abundant jewelry, and varied postures.
+Because of the homogeneous composition of the scultptures across the Nok cultural, in contrast to the varying compositions of Nok pottery, it is thought that Nok sculpture was made from a few clay deposits, suggesting a centralized and specialized production.

 Little is known of the original function of the pieces, but theories include ancestor portrayal, grave markers, and charms to prevent crop failure, infertility, and illness.
 Also, based on the dome-shaped bases found on several figures, they could have been used as finials for the roofs of ancient structures.

 Margaret Young-Sanchez, Associate Curator of Art of the Americas, Africa, and Oceania in The Cleveland Museum of Art, explains that most Nok ceramics were shaped by hand from coarse-grained clay and subtractively sculpted in a manner that suggests an influence from wood carving.
 After some drying, the sculptures were covered with slip and burnished to produce a smooth, glossy surface.
 The figures are hollow, with several openings to facilitate thorough drying and firing.
 The firing process most likely resembled that used today in Nigeria, in which the pieces are covered with grass, twigs, and leaves and burned for several hours.

 As a result of natural erosion and deposition, Nok terracottas were scattered at various depths throughout the Sahel grasslands, causing difficulty in the dating and classification of the mysterious artifacts.
 Luckily, two archaeological sites, Samun Dukiya and Taruga, were found containing Nok art that had remained unmoved.
 Radiocarbon and thermo-luminescence tests dated the sculptures to a range of dates between about 2,900 and 2,000 years ago, making them some of the oldest in Western Africa.
 Many further dates were retrieved in the course of new archaeological excavations, extending the beginnings of the Nok tradition even further back in time.

 Because of the similarities between the two sites, archaeologist Graham Connah believes that "Nok artwork represents a style that was adopted by a range of iron-using farming societies of varying cultures, rather than being the diagnostic feature of a particular human group as has often been claimed."